HGustavs/LenaSYS/DuggaSys/microservices/monolithic-to-microservices.md

 Disclaimer, this guide serves as a guideline and can not be followed 100% since the structure of all files differ.
 It's recommended to test after each step which include code changing to so its faster to spot if something goes wrong.
-When this guide was written no service using retrive information was used, write guide at step 5.
 ***
 ## Setting up file & folder:
 ***